*Please check back in early 2022 for updated dates.

 January 28, 2022 12:00 p.m.
 Online application portal opens.
 Applicants must complete the application online through the application portal.
 No entry fee is required.

 February 27, 2022 11:59 p.m.
 Online application portal closes.
 Applications will be evaluated for eligibility and competitiveness.
 Company and intellectual property status will be verified.

-First week of April 2021 Selected applicants are invited to the competition and other related activities on May 13-14 as Semi-finalists or Alternates.
+First week of April 2022 Selected applicants are invited to the competition and other related activities on May 18-19 as Semi-finalists or Alternates.
 Semi-finalists and Alternates will schedule online coaching sessions (30 min. for each invited applicant).
-Coaching is mandatory for Semi-finalists and optional for Alternates.
+Coaching is mandatory for Semi-finalists and optional, and highly encouraged for Alternates.

 - Executive Summary (formulated from application input)

 - Signed Letter of Agreement